Peter Collins (broadcaster)

 Peter Collins (Peadar Ó Coileáin) is an Irish sportscaster for national broadcaster Raidió Teilifís Éireann (RTÉ).
 He is seen on RTÉ's coverage of live Soccer, Gaelic games, Formula One, track & field athletics and Moto GP.
-He is the current presenter of Soccer Republic and SSE Airtricity League 'live'.
+He is the current presenter of RTEs International, Champions League and 'live' League of Ireland football coverage.

 Collins is a native of Westport, County Mayo.

 Peter Collins played football for Westport United FC and won a Connaught Cup medal with the club back in 1987.